 These roasted carrots with allspice are sweet, spicy, earthy, and a touch puckery.
 Since when did anything—or, for that matter, anyone—at your table boast as much character as that?!
 That’s what you get when you roast carrots with allspice until earthy and sweet and then toss in some preserved lemon.
 Certain to compensate for your duller dinner invitees.
 Originally published December 8th, 2011.–Lynne Rossetto Kasper and Sally Swift

 Preserved lemons are just that–lemons preserved in salt.
-In a reversal of the usual, the peel becomes tender enough to eat and the segments are typically discarded.
+In a reversal of the usual use of citrus, the peel becomes tender enough to eat and the segments are typically discarded.
 They’re a Moroccan tradition that lacks nothing in terms of puckeriness and knows no borders in terms of culinary versatility.
-They’re a cinch to put up at home provided you have some lemons, a little salt, a jar, and five minutes of time–well, plus a month of patience.
-If you’re lacking any of the aforementioned elements–particularly the 30 days part–then simply pick up a jar at the store, usually near the olives or the cheese.
-They’re pricey, but well worth the investment.
-Honest.
+They’re a cinch to put up at home provided you have some lemons, a little salt, a jar, and five minutes of effort–well, five minutes of effort plus a month of patience.
+If you’re lacking any of the aforementioned elements–particularly the 30 days part–then simply pick up a jar of preserved lemons at the store.
+You can usually find them near the olives or the cheese.
+They’re pricey but well worth the investment.

 Roasted Carrots with Allspice Recipe

 - 15 M

 - 3 pounds carrots, cut on the diagonal into 2-inch chunks